-Birthed by two traditional southerners, Misha Wynn was raised in the Dallas/Fort worth metro area.
+Birthed by two traditional southerners, Misha was raised in the Dallas/Fort worth metro area.
 Influenced by strong work ethic and an even stronger religious backbone to support it, the unknowingly blessed parents sprouted an artsy, high spirited, fearless, and somewhat introverted wild child who ruled the 70s in true form.
 Because of this upbringing, and the individual at hand, Misha decided to pursue a non-traditional career in Architecture with a side of art to fuel her creative appetite.
-The “wild child” fell in love with almost every discipline of art (ain’t nobody got time for glass blowing), including dance, poetry, photography and music.
+The “wild child” fell in love with almost every discipline of art.

 These days, time is split (not evenly though) between 17 year old twin boys , brunching with besties, and storytelling through the lens of people who trust Misha to capture their most precious moments.
 In 2008, her Wedding photography journey evolved from a simple picture to the idea of love, which escalated into the entrigue of art and it’s parallels.
 Misha’s specialty is capturing raw emotion in her images, with hopes that 20 years later, clients will have that exact same feeling when they see their photos from their special day again (never mind the outdated hair).
 Being a wedding photographer has been one of life’s biggest inspirations.
 Every weekend, new love is experienced and capturing all those moments turns passion from a job, into a bonafide calling.
 Loving what you do makes the hustle easy, but doing what you’re called to do makes the world continue to spin around and around.